NCERT Solutions for Class 11 Biology Chapter 1 - The Living World

 Answer:

-Genus - A genus is a group of related species which resemble one another in certain correlated characteristics.
+Genus - A genus is a group of related species that resemble one another in certain correlated characteristics.
 All species of the genus are presumed to have evolved from a common ancestor.
-Lion, Tiger, and Leopard are closely related species and placed in the same genus, Panther.
+Lion, Tiger, and Leopard are closely related species and placed in the same genus, Panthera.

 Q10.
 How is a key helpful in the identification and classification of an organism?